Azure/azure-sdk-for-c/CONTRIBUTING.md

 See [compiler options section](#compiler-options) to learn about how to build samples with HTTP implementation in order to be runnable.

 After building samples with HTTP stack, set next environment variables to set log in credentials.
-Samples will read this values from env an use it to log in to Azure Service like Storage or KeyVault.
+Samples will read these values from env and use it to log in to Azure Service like Storage or KeyVault.
 Learn about the supported authentication [client secret here](https://docs.microsoft.com/en-us/azure/active-directory/azuread-dev/v1-oauth2-on-behalf-of-flow#service-to-service-access-token-request).

 ```bash
 # On linux, set env var like this.
 For Windows, do it from advanced settings/ env variables